Southampton: Sport

-Southampton is home to Southampton Football Club—nicknamed "The Saints"; the club plays in the Premier League at St Mary's Stadium, having relocated in 2001 from their 103-year-old former stadium, "The Dell".
+Southampton is home to Southampton Football Club, nicknamed "The Saints" since 1885; the club currently plays in the EFL Championship at St Mary's Stadium, having relocated in 2001 from their 103-year-old former stadium, "The Dell".
 They reached the top flight of English football (First Division) for the first time in 1966, staying there for eight years.
 They lifted the FA Cup with a shock victory over Manchester United in 1976, returned to the top flight two years later, and stayed there for 27 years (becoming founder members of the Premier League in 1992) before they were relegated in 2005.
 The club was promoted back to the Premier League in 2012 following a brief spell in the third tier and severe financial difficulties.
 In 2015, "The Saints" finished 7th in the Premier League, their highest league finish in 30 years, after a remarkable season under new manager Ronald Koeman.
 Their highest league position came in 1984 when they were runners-up in the old First Division.
 They were also runners-up in the 1979 Football League Cup final and 2003 FA Cup final.
 Notable former managers include Ted Bates, Lawrie McMenemy, Chris Nicholl, Ian Branfoot and Gordon Strachan.
 There is a strong rivalry with Portsmouth F.C. ("South Coast derby") which is located only about 30 km away.

+Southampton Women's F.C. won the inaugural Women's FA Cup in 1971 when they beat Stewarton Thistle 4–1 at Crystal Palace National Sports Centre.
+In total they won the tournament eight times between 1971 and 1981.
+A separate club called Red Star Southampton reached the final in 1992, losing 4–0 to Doncaster Belles, and their successors Southampton Saints lost the 1999 final to Arsenal before dissolving in 2019.
+The current team Southampton F.C.
+Women play in the Women's Championship as of the 2024–25 season.

 The two local Sunday Leagues in the Southampton area are the City of Southampton Sunday Football League and the Southampton and District Sunday Football League.